What is POP / POP3 (Post Office Protocol 3)?

 Messages defined for deletion are not removed from the server until the client sends the QUIT command to end the session.

-At this point, the server enters the Update State, a stage where flagged messages are deleted and all remaining resources of the session are cleared.
+At this point, the server enters the Update State, a stage where flagged messages are deleted and all remaining session resources are cleared.

-In this article, we briefly talked about what is a post office protocol.
-IMAP is an Email sending service and POP is an Email receiving service.
-It is recommended to use the IMAP protocol instead, as the storage capacity of the computer that will use this protocol will be seriously full.
+In this article, we briefly talked about what a post office protocol is.
+IMAP is an Email sending service, and POP is an Email receiving service.
+It is recommended that the IMAP protocol be used instead, as the storage capacity of the computer that will use this protocol will be seriously full.
 Thanks for following us!

 Add a Comment